Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 private let fiservTTPCardReader: FiservTTPCardReader = FiservTTPCardReader(configuration: myConfig)
 ```
 ​
-In the startup process of the app, call the following method to validate that the device supports Apple Tap To Pay.
+In the startup process of the app, call the following method to validate that the device supports Tap To Pay on iPhone.
 ​
 ```Swift
 if !fiservTTPCardReader.readerIsSupported() {